 Victory and Eternity Memorial Park Complex

-If you love Red tourism and visiting Communist sites, the Chisinau will not disappoint!
-The most impressive monument from Moldova’s Soviet era is the Victory Memorial and Eternal Flame.
+If you love Red tourism and visiting Communist sites, Chisinau will not disappoint!
+The most impressive monument from Moldova’s Soviet-era is the Victory Memorial and Eternal Flame.
 You can walk (it’s about twenty minutes from the center of Chisinau) or you can take a taxi out here.

 Dedicated to the Moldovans who died fighting to defend the USSR in World War II, the main memorial is five red rifles raised over the Eternal Flame.
 Guarded by an honor guard, make sure to stay to see the changing of the guard at the top of each hour.

 There are additional memorials in the complex that you’ll also want to see, including five social realist relief statues and a memorial to those who died during the war with Transnistria in 1992.

 The Nativity Cathedral dates to the early nineteenth century, it was built in the Neoclassical style complete with a colonnade.
 Today it serves as the most important cathedral in the Moldovan Orthodox Church.

 During the Soviet era, the interior was white-washed, and it was damaged during World War II.
 After the fall of the Soviet Union, the cathedral has been restored and the interior has been decorated with new frescoes.